cilium/cilium/Documentation/contributing/release/backports.rst

       $ git config --global user.name "John Doe"
       $ git config --global user.email johndoe@example.com

 #.
-Make sure you have your a GitHub developer access token
+Make sure you have a GitHub developer access token with the ``public_repos``
-   available.
+   scope available.
 For details, see `contrib/backporting/README.md
    <https://github.com/cilium/cilium/blob/master/contrib/backporting/README.md>`_

 #.
 This guide makes use of several tools to automate the backporting process.